-Janice is taking 3-5 classes a day and sometimes more.
-She's already taken over 200 classes and isn't planning to stop anytime soon.
+Janice is taking three to five classes a day and sometimes more.
+She's already taken more than 200 courses and isn't planning to stop anytime soon.

 "When I wake up in the morning I check to see what classes are running."

-She’s enjoying getting together with friends virtually and looks forward to doing it in person again soon.
-For now, she’s just grateful to be alive.
+She's enjoying getting together with friends virtually and looks forward to meeting in person again soon.
+But, for now, she's just grateful to be alive.
 Each day comes with a new accomplishment.

-GetSetUp is allowing Janice to be a part of the Coffee Hour with Natalia in Australia from her bed in Maryland.
+GetSetUp allows Janice to be a part of the Coffee Hour with Natalia in Australia from her bed in Maryland.